ryucc/ReRe/README.md

 I'll set up a buy me a coffee link later. [link pending]

 Right now any job referrals would help.
 Here is my resume [link pending]

+There are also some projects that need funding:

+1. Python version of ReRe
+1. JavaScript version of ReRe
+1. Unnamed project - reconstruct code execution paths from log4j logs.
+(This is not an undecidable problem, given the line numbers.)

 ## Special Thanks